Mitul30M/posts/README.md

 <code>nodemon \index.js</code>

-(now it's almost ready just one final step,)
+(Now it's almost ready just one final step,)

 <b>Step 3: In your browser search for <a href="localhost:3030/posts">localhost:3030/posts</a></b>